-The term 'Short Squeeze' is explained in detail and with examples in the Trading edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Short Squeeze' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A short squeeze relates to a scenario where a traded stock or commodity which has been heavily shorted suddenly moves aggressively higher without advance warning.
 This creates a self-fulfilling prophecy in which the short sellers feel so painful a loss that they are forced to close out their shorted positions.
 They actually increase the upward momentum and pressure on the stock by doing so.
 Such short squeezes give the impression that short sellers have no choice but to abandon their own short positions at a significant loss typically.